LyleBennett/child-theme-boilerplate/README.md

 ## Features

 - Can use scss which is compiled into style.css and editor-styles.css
-- The theme js is also minified, could even create multiple js files which will be concatenated and minified into 1 js file which is enqued and localized for wp-ajax requests.
+- The theme js is also minified, can create multiple js files which will be concatenated and minified into 1 js file which is enqued and localized for wp-ajax requests.
-- Works with GeneratePress (my personal favourite theme at the moment)
+- Works with GeneratePress, change "Template" in style.scss to the name of your parent theme if needed.